 Excluded snippets are snippets with no validation that do not match patterns exactly.
 This includes matches to pattern proximity groups outside the proximity range.
 You can confirm or reject an excluded snippet.

 - For each snippet, select the highlighted text that matches either a confirmation or rejection, and then click Validate or Invalidate.
 Rejected snippets are filtered from future results.

 Validations are tracked relative to the beginning of the match.
 Unicode and ASCII control characters - with the exception of tab, carriage return (CR) and line feed (LF) - are not supported in validation text.
 This includes Unicode characters U+0000 through U+0008, U+000B through U+000C, U+000E, and U+000F.
 If you select validation text that contains unsupported control characters, an error appears in the Create Validation page.

 Validations for snippets are applied to the entire document by default unless the document is in table format.
 If a document is in table format, the validation applies to the individual cell, column, or row that is actively selected when you create the validation.

-Keyboard shortcuts include (c) for Confirm and (r) for Reject.
-If you do not want to add a name and description for the validation, press (cc) for Confirm and Save, or (rr) for Reject and Save; these two shortcuts skip the next two steps.
+Keyboard shortcuts include (v) for Validate and (i) for Invalidate.
+If you do not want to add a name and description for the validation, press (vv) for Validate and Save, or (ii) for Invalidate and Save; these two shortcuts skip the next two steps.

 - Provide a name and description for the validation.
-A preview of the text you have validated appears and reports the number of pattern matches that the validation affects in the current file, the rule that the validation affects, and whether matching patterns should be confirmed or rejected.
+A preview of the text you have validated appears and reports the number of pattern matches that the validation affects in the current file, the rule that the validation affects, and whether matching patterns should be validated or invalidated.